Courtesy Visit From The Ooni Of Ife, Oba Adeyeye Enitan Ogunwusi

 I was at Kabiyesi’s coronation and since then, I’ve been in touch regularly and earlier today, Kabiyesi had also visited with the President, President Muhammadu Buhari and had interesting discussions with him.

-One of the very important attributes of Kabiyesi is the fact that he represents a new way of thinking and it’s not just a generational way of thinking, it’s a whole new concept in the way that we relate to power and authority and the way we govern.
+One of the very important attributes of Kabiyesi is the fact that he represents a new way of thinking, and it’s not just a generational way of thinking, it’s a whole new concept in the way that we relate to power and authority and the way we govern.

 And I think he is one of those who has thought it fit to begin to express himself in a completely different way from what we’ve seen in the past.

 I also want to say that we all commend what you are doing with the young people.
-You know even just looking round at those who have come with you, some of us are already looking like grandfathers.
+You know, even just looking round at those who have come with you, some of us are already looking like grandfathers.

-I think it’s on the account that you’ve signaled that the new generation has taken over.
-When Kabiyesi has people in charge of the social media, it means that Kabiyesi is in the fourth industrial revolution as they call it.
+It’s on account that you’ve signalled a new generation has taken over.
+When Kabiyesi has people in charge of his social media, it means that Kabiyesi is in the fourth industrial revolution, as they call it.
+I think it’s really significant, and the signals that you’re sending in this respect are very important.

 Again, it’s a tribute to your foresight that recognizes that when the number of young people under 35 years are over 70%, anyone who addresses their concerns must really understand that this is not only about the demography, but about the future of our country.